Mukhitow/General/Security/README.md

 # 👨‍💻 Welcome!

-📂 This is my powershell script for sccm
+📂 This is my security script for sccm